chiemerieezechukwu/flask-chat-flask-socketio/README.md

 docker-compose up
 ```

-## Heroku
+## Render
-There's a deployment on Heroku currently at: https://flask-chatrrr.herokuapp.com/
+There's a deployment on Render currently at: https://flask-chatrrr.onrender.com/